Nicolakirk/pottery_backend/README.md

 Features
 view a list of all products
-view a list of all topics
+view a list of all categories
 view an individual product

 sort products by: date created, price etc